pygumby/spring-boot-sample-app/README.md

 GET http://localhost:8080/score?login=ypsy
 ````

 At the time of this writing, @ypsy had one follower and followed two users himself.
 Based on this, his popularity score was `0.04040404040404041`.
 A popularity score is a number between 0 and 1.
-Rounded and multiplied by 100, `ypsy`'s score can be interpreted as 4%.
+Rounded and multiplied by 100, @ypsy's score can be interpreted as 4%.
 This is what the JSON response looks like:

 ````json
 {